open-telemetry/opentelemetry.io/content/en/blog/2022/go-web-app-instrumentation.md

 spelling: >-
   cSpell:ignore Naveh Mevorach Mandalorian bson gonic otelgin otelmongo cSpell:ignore sdktrace semconv todos dogz aspecto
+draft: true # TODO: remove once this has final approval for publication
 ---

 In this blog post, you will learn hands-on how to create and visualize traces